AyaAshrafSABER/web-crawler/README.md

 # Getting started

-* This project is implementation of simple web crawler for the requirements mentioned in [https://github.com/buildit/org-design/blob/master/Recruitment/Exercises/engineering_lead.md]([https://github.com/buildit/org-design/blob/master/Recruitment/Exercises/engineering_lead.md)
+* This project is implementation of simple web crawler using Jsoup library for the requirements mentioned in [https://github.com/buildit/org-design/blob/master/Recruitment/Exercises/engineering_lead.md]([https://github.com/buildit/org-design/blob/master/Recruitment/Exercises/engineering_lead.md)
 * It is developed using TDD approach.

+# Assumptions
+* There are multiple libraries available in java which can used for web crawling most popular seemed Jsoup and crawler4j.
+* Jsoup was chosen due to its simplicty of use and its popularity over crawler4j.Also Jsoup is more active compared to crawler4j.

 # Prerequisites
 * This project will require below software to execute.